univention/univention-corporate-server/doc/manual/central-management-umc/introduction.rst

 Browser compatibility
 ---------------------

 The |UCSWEB| uses numerous JavaScript and CSS functions.
-Cookies need to be permitted in the browser.
-The following browsers are supported:
+Your browser must allow the use of cookies.
+|UCSWEB| supports the following browsers:

-* :program:`Chrome` as of version 120
+* :program:`Google Chrome` as of version 120

-* :program:`Firefox` as of version 115
+* :program:`Mozilla Firefox` as of version 115

 * :program:`Microsoft Edge` as of version 120

-* :program:`Safari` and :program:`Safari Mobile` as of version 15
+* :program:`Apple Safari` and :program:`Apple Safari Mobile` as of version 15

-Users with older browsers may experience display problems or the site does not work at all.
+Users with older browsers may experience display problems or |UCSWEB| doesn't work at all.

-The |UCSWEB| is available in German and English (and French if it is chosen as language during the installation from DVD); the language to be used can be changed via the entry :guilabel:`Switch language` of the user menu in the upper right corner.
+The |UCSWEB| is available in German and English.
+If you chose French as language during installation from the ISO image, you can also use French.

+You can select a different language through :guilabel:`Change language` in the user menu.

 .. _central-theming: